Hungry Healthy Happy

 Instructions

-• Pierce the potato skin several times.
-Put the potatoes in a preheated oven at 180°C/350°F/Gas 4 and baked for an hour to an hour and half, until they are easily pierced with a fork.
-Slice the potatoes in half and scoop out the insides and put them in a bowl.
+• Pierce the skins of 2 Potatoes several times.
+Put the potatoes into the oven and baked for 60-90 minutes, until they are easily pierced with a fork.
+Slice the potatoes in half and scoop out the insides and put it into a bowl.

-• Divide the mixture between the potato skins and top with the rest of the cheese.
+• Divide the mixture between the potato skins and top with 25 g Mature cheddar.

 • Put them back in the oven for 15 minutes until the cheese has melted.